Glitchers: Awards

 In 2018 Sea Hero Quest was nominated for a British Academy Games Awards BAFTA in the category: Game Beyond Entertainment, a new category for games which "deliver a transformational experience beyond pure entertainment".
+Sea Hero Quest also won bronze in the 2018 The One Show awards.

 Also in 2018 Glitchers won a Webby award for Social Impact.

 In 2020 Sea Hero Quest was nominated for the Coney Island Dreamland Award for Best AR/VR Game at the New York Game Awards.

+In 2022 the company was awarded funding from the UK Games Fund to support the development of Cone Wars.